 The historic home of America’s most renowned architect, the late Frank Lloyd Wright, is a must for all culture vultures.
 The house was originally built in 1889 but was extensively remodelled by Wright in 1895.
 Those interested in learning more about this American icon will be glad to know that the Frank Lloyd Wright Preservation Trust leads tours of the home.

 Art Institute of Chicago

-Home to one of the greatest art collections in the world, art buffs are sure to enjoy visiting the Art Institute of Chicago to marvel at the wonderful works of art inside.
+Home to one of the greatest collections in the world, art lovers are sure to enjoy visiting the Art Institute of Chicago to marvel at the wonderful works inside.
 Some of history's most renowned artworks can be viewed in the museum, including Grant Wood's 'American Gothic' and Vincent van Gogh's famous self-portrait.